m0ru/bak/02a_state_of_the_art.md

 As the simplest implementation of this architecture consists of only a single function and a component that feeds actions into it, the learning curve is flatter than Flux' and especially Angular's.

 Redux profits from immutable data-structures for the app-state even more than Flux.
 The reducer function is supposed to be stateless and side-effect-free (i.e. pure).
 In this particular case this means that parts of the system, that still hold references to the previous state, shouldn't be influenced by the state-update.
 If they want the new state, they'll get notified through their subscription.
-Using immutable data guarantees this side-effect-freeness to some extent; nothing can prevent any point in the code from accessing the global `window`-scope in JavaScript though -- however it's very bad practice to do so and thus should universally be avoided.
-This property also means that you should try to move as much business logic as possible to the reducer, as it's comparatively easy to reason about and thus debug.
+Using immutable data guarantees this side-effect-freeness to some extent; nothing can prevent any point in the code from accessing the global `window`-scope in JavaScript though -- however it is very bad practice to do so and thus should universally be avoided.
+This property also means that you should try to move as much business logic as possible to the reducer, as it is comparatively easy to reason about and thus debug.
 For all things that require side-effects (e.g. anything asynchronous like networking) action-creators are the best-practice.

 <!--
   * [x] http://redux.js.org/
   * [x] can be super-simple (give trivial example)
-  * [x] easy to learn (it's only one event-bus/dispatcher, one reduction-function)
+  * [x] easy to learn (it is only one event-bus/dispatcher, one reduction-function)
   * [x] ideally used with immutable data for model (to avoid bugs due to pass-by-reference and later modification)
   * [x] doesn't deal with side-effects by default (see ACs and actors later)
   * [x] (action-creators (for pre-processing))